 Large trucks and buses are disproportionately involved in both fatal and injury crashes.
-These vehicles account for only 4 percent of registered vehicles in the U.S., but they are involved in 13 percent of the fatal crashes.
-Despite the number of overall fatal and injury crashes reducing from 2012 to 2013, the number of those which involve a large truck and bus has increased every year since 2009.
+These vehicles account for only 4 percent of registered vehicles in the U.S., but they are involved in roughly 12 percent of the fatal crashes.

 It is important for law enforcement agencies to understand that these crashes are caused by both the passenger vehicles driving around the commercial vehicles, as well as the large truck and bus drivers.
 Many fatal crashes result from an illegal action or unsafe behavior on the part of at least one driver involved in the crash, including speeding, following too closely, improper lane changes, and distracted driving (including texting while driving).